Harcourt Potter

 Oversee all sales and

 marketing functions.
-Manage a direct staff that included a National Sales
+Manage a staff of 31 that included a National Sales

-Director, Marketing Director, International Sales Director, and Customer
+Director, Marketing Director, International Sales Director, Customer Service

-managers, 2 national account managers, an art director, five product managers,
+Manager, 5 regional sales managers, 2 national account managers, an art

 EXPORTING: